riteshkadiann/Riteshkadiann/README.md

 - **Languages**: Python, JavaScript, C#
 - **Web Development**: React, Node.js, Tailwind CSS, HTML
 - **Databases**: SQL, MongoDB, Oracle
-- **AI/ML Libraries**: NumPy, Pandas, Machine Learning, Artificial Intelligence
+- **AI/ML Libraries & Concepts**: NumPy, Pandas, Machine Learning, Artificial Intelligence

 Feel free to explore my work and reach out if you'd like to collaborate or learn more about what I do.
 I'm always excited to connect with fellow tech enthusiasts!